LinogeFly/hide-unwanted-streams-on-twitch/docs/.userscript/README.md

 ![Blocked channels](https://cdn.rawgit.com/LinogeFly/Scripts/master/hideUnwantedStreamsOnTwitch/images/screenshot1_blockedChannels.png)

 ## Supported pages
-Not all pages on Twitch TV web site are affected by the userscript, for example streams/videos on Home page will not be hidden for blocked channels.
+Not all pages on [Twitch TV](http://www.twitch.tv/) web site are affected by the userscript, for example streams/videos on Home page will not be hidden for blocked channels.
 Here is the list of supported pages:
 - Games
 - Channels
 - Videos

-# Known issues
-- "Back" button doesn't work after clicking on something in the overlay menu

-# TODO
-- Make a standalone extension for Google Chrome
-- Add tests
-- Add support for blocking games

 # Links
 - [Topic on Reddit](http://www.reddit.com/r/Twitch/comments/2segt6/hiding_unwanted_streams_on_twitch/)